Organiser's Description

 Feature of the Ken Laidlaw Sportive

-- Gold, Silver and Bronze routes to choose from to give you an appropriate challenge
+- Three routes to choose from to give you an appropriate challenge

 - The event is held mainly on well-surfaced back roads with very little traffic